 The road to financial independence is complicated and not easy

 for most.
 You have to learn to live on less with less.
-You need to embrace being frugal and minimalist.
+You must embrace being frugal and minimalist.
 Traditional rules like “only spend 30% of income on housing” aren’t strict enough to reach any goals.

 While we save for our FI we are also taking trips, getting married, having children, and even in theory buying a house (we’ll see about that later).
 Our road to FI involves saving 60% of what we earn a year.
 Our road is minimalist but full of the outdoors.
 While we may have to wait on those trips to Bali, we make sure to travel to our close parks as much as often.